Towns need a lot of work to make them tick.

-Each year, we treat and supply the district with more than nine billion litres of drinkable water – that’s over 200,000 litres per person...and a lot of happy gardens.
+Each year, we treat and supply the district with over 9.5 billion litres of drinkable water – that’s over 170,000 litres per person...and a lot of happy gardens.

 How did we become who we are today?
-We recognise and celebrate our history and help to tell the stories of the ‘good old days.’
+We recognise and celebrate our history and help to tell the stories of the ‘good old days’ through Te Ara Wai.

 There's not many of us who don't like to go out to enjoy a good meal or cold bevvy.
 We put checks in place and do a whole lot of monitoring to make sure where you're eating and drinking is safe, super hygienic - and law abiding!

 We’re the Home of Champions - we make fun happen!
 We fund, support and host all sorts of events that add to our towns' awesomeness.
 Check out whatsonwaipa.co.nz to find out more.

 Development allows our towns to grow and become even better.
 We make sure Waipā is put on show to developers and aim to make it as easy as possible to set up and do business with us.